riyazwalikar/injection-attacks-nosql-talk/README.md

 - A NoSQL (originally referring to "non SQL" or "non relational") database provides a mechanism for storage and retrieval of data that is modeled in means other than the tabular relations used in relational databases.
 - Most popular of them is MongoDB
-- There are around 150 different types
+- There are over 200 different types

 ![](images/examples-nosql.png)